vetchium/spec/vetchium.md

 ### Core Functionalities:

 #### A. Account & Access Management
+- **Onboarding & Authentication**: The onboarding process for an employer organization is initiated through domain verification, ensuring that only legitimate representatives can create an account.

+    - **Domain-First Sign-In**: The sign-in process begins with the user entering their company's domain name (e.g., `yourcompany.com`).
+    - **Existing Organizations**: If the domain is already registered with Vetchium, the system will display fields for the user's email address and password.
+Upon successful authentication, the user receives a token to proceed, potentially including a subsequent Two-Factor Authentication (TFA) step.
+    - **New Organization Onboarding**: If the domain is not yet registered, the system triggers a verification process:
+        1.  **DNS Record Check**: Vetchium performs a DNS lookup for a specific TXT record: `vetchium-admin.<domain>.<tld>`.
+The value of this record must be the email address of the designated administrator.
+        2.  **Admin Signup Invitation**: A password setup email, containing a unique and time-sensitive signup URL, is sent to the email address retrieved from the DNS record.
+        3.  **Initial Admin Setup**: The recipient of the email follows the signup URL to set their password and officially create the employer account.
+This user automatically becomes the first administrator for the organization on Vetchium.
-- **Onboarding & Authentication**: A new user can be invited to the platform.
-They can set their password upon first login.
-Standard authentication includes email/password sign-in, a two-factor authentication (TFA) step, and a "forgot password" flow for account recovery.
+    - **Standard Authentication**: For all subsequent logins by registered users, authentication includes email/password sign-in, a two-factor authentication (TFA) step, and a "forgot password" flow for account recovery.
+- **Domain Management**: The initial administrator can add and manage multiple domains owned by the same employer.
+Each new domain must be verified using the same DNS TXT record procedure (`vetchium-admin.<new-domain>.<tld>`) to prove ownership.
 - **Password Management**: Any logged-in user can change their own password.
 - **User Administration**: Users with administrative rights can:
     - Invite new users to the organization's portal.